Plugins

 targetPort: 8080

-You can specify multiple plugins for a single service by adding more items to the list:
+You can specify multiple plugins for a single service by adding more plugin service names separated by a comma:

 annotations: